mattpage/vimfiles/README.md

 ```

 ## reattach-to-user-namespace
-for system clipboard access on osx
+for system clipboard access on macos
 ```
 brew install reattach-to-user-namespace
 ```